openmc-dev/openmc/docs/source/releasenotes/notes_0.5.2.rst

 - a3c593_: Fixed bug in use of free gas scattering for H-1.
 - 3a66e3_: Fixed bug in 2D mesh tally implementation.
 - ab0793_: Corrected PETSC_NULL references to their correct types.
+- 182ebd_: Use analog estimator with energyout filter.

 .. _7632f3: https://github.com/mit-crpg/openmc/commit/7632f3
 .. _f85ac4: https://github.com/mit-crpg/openmc/commit/f85ac4